How to Install Android 14 Developer Preview on Any Android Device

 This is the process for installing Android 14 using a custom recovery.
 Once your phone has rebooted successfully, you should now be running Android 14 on your Project Treble Phone.

-Installing Android 14 via ADB Fastboot
+Installing Android 14 Developer Preview via ADB Fastboot Commands

 Step 3: Unlocking the Bootloader